Introduction: Mandalorian / Boba Fett Cardboard Helmet

 Here's a fun project for Halloween or just to create your own crazy Star Wars inspired creation.
-You can either download the files to laser cut or print, trace and cut your own cardboard or other ~1/4''
+You can either download the files to laser cut or print, trace, and cut your own cardboard or other ~1/4'' thick material.

 - GLOVES!
-Laser cut edges are sharp!
-Use gloves especially if working the the laser cut kits and hot glue
+Laser-cut edges are sharp!
+Use gloves especially if working with laser cut templates and hot glue

 Step 1: Fold and Glue the Helmet's Top Dome